 The Hon.
-J. M. Wilson, M.L.C., Colonial Secretary, Hobart Town.
+J. M. WILSON, M.L.C., Colonial Secretary, Hobart Town.

-I have the honor to forward herewith a Draft of the Contract between the Governor and the Main Line Railway Company, for the perusal of the Government.
+Sir, I HAVE the honor to forward herewith a Draft of the Contract between the Governor and the Main Line Railway Company, for the perusal of the Government.
+I hope that nothing will occur Main Line Railway Company, for the perusal of the Government.
 I hope that nothing will occur to prevent the Contract executed by His Excellency from being sent to London by the mail on Thursday.
 I shall have to address you again on several matters of importance to the Company, having reference to the taking of lands, &c., including a portion of the Domain, which at present cannot be alienated without the authority of an Act of Parliament, and these matters Mr. Wylie requires to have settled before the departure of the mail.